About the Maffa Way/Mystic Avenue Bridge superstructure replacements

 The Maffa Way/Mystic Avenue Bridge Superstructure Replacement project will improve public safety and the reliability of critical infrastructure in a high-traffic corridor.

-Both the Maffa Way and Mystic Avenue Bridges are close to being structurally deficient, are beyond their useful life span, and require repair.
+Both the Maffa Way and Mystic Avenue Bridges are close to being structurally deficient, are beyond their useful life span, and require replacement.
 Additionally, there are currently no accommodations for bicycles across both bridges, and sidewalks and other pedestrian accommodations are inadequate.
 To improve the safety and reliability of the bridges, as well as the user experience of motorists, cyclists, and pedestrians, substantial improvements will be undertaken.

 Cross-section showing lane and sidewalk widths, Maffa Way.